How Expert Quotes Affect E-E-A-T and AI Search Visibility — Data and Examples

 Attribution depth

-Content featuring direct quotes from named experts with title and company receives significantly more AI citations than content with anonymous or vaguely attributed quotes.
-The minimum viable attribution is: full name, job title, organization.
-The ideal attribution adds a source URL where the original quote can be verified.
+Content with direct quotes from named experts - title and company attached - gets materially more AI citations than content with anonymous or hand-wavy attribution.
+Minimum viable attribution: full name, job title, organization.
+Ideal: add a source URL where the original can be verified.
+Anything less and you're asking the AI to take your word for it, which is the one thing it won't do.

 Placement within content

-Quotes placed immediately after a claim they support — within the same section, ideally within two paragraphs of the section heading — are more likely to be extracted as supporting evidence.
-Quotes buried in a sidebar, footnote, or disconnected testimonial section are less accessible to AI retrieval systems that process content linearly.
+Quotes placed right after the claim they support - same section, ideally within two paragraphs of the heading - get extracted as supporting evidence.
+Quotes exiled to a sidebar, a footnote, or a disconnected testimonial block are nearly invisible to retrieval systems that read content linearly.
+Position is not cosmetic here; it's whether the quote gets used.

 How to add expert quotes to e-commerce content

-E-commerce pages face a specific challenge: most product descriptions are first-party marketing copy.
-AI systems deprioritize this content.
-Adding third-party expert validation transforms the content’s authority profile.
+E-commerce has a specific problem: most product copy is first-party marketing, and AI systems deprioritize exactly that.
+Third-party expert validation is what flips the content's authority profile.

 Product pages

-Product pages with third-party review quotes, certification mentions, and testing standards references perform better in AI citation ranking.
-Practical examples:
+Product pages with third-party review quotes, certification mentions, and testing-standard references rank better in AI citation.
+Concretely:

 - Review quotes: "The Dyson V15 scored highest in our carpet deep-clean test, removing 99.7% of fine particles." - Consumer Reports, March 2026 (with link to the review)